LaputanMachines/beautiful-nanaimo/_posts/2024-05-11-nanaimo-residents-keep-dying-on-our-roads.md

 # We Know (Statistically) How Many People Will  Die Each Year

 In 2022, there were 27 fatal victims on Vancouver Island[^1].
 A “fatal victim” is someone who has died within 30 days of a crash involving at least a single motor vehicle.
 The five-year rolling average number of fatal victims in Vancouver Island is 39 people.
 As of writing, four people have already lost their lives due to conflicts with vehicles this year _in Nanaimo alone_.
-It’s only April.
+It’s only May.

 * April 2nd, 2024: [Pedestrian dies after being struck by a pickup truck by the hospital](https://nanaimonewsnow.com/2024/04/02/pedestrian-suffers-life-threatening-injuries-after-being-hit-by-vehicle-near-nanaimo-hospital/)
 * March 21st, 2024: [80 year-old woman dies after being struck by a pickup truck](https://bc.ctvnews.ca/80-year-old-pedestrian-struck-killed-in-walmart-parking-lot-nanaimo-rcmp-1.6817574)